AR-Drop/ARDcore-node/README.md

 ## Configuration

-Ravencore includes a Command Line Interface (CLI) for managing, configuring and interfacing with your Ravencore Node.
+ARDcore includes a Command Line Interface (CLI) for managing, configuring and interfacing with your ARDcore Node.

 ```bash
 ARDcore-node create -d <ARDcoin-data-dir> mynode